-- 33. The basic rule: For the majority of offences, the relevant age used to determine which sentences are available is the offender's age at the date of conviction.
-The date of conviction is the date on which the defendant either pleads guilty or is found guilty.
-The date of conviction is the date on which the defendant either pleads guilty or is found guilty. - 34.
+- 33. The basic rule: For the majority of offences, the relevant age used to determine which sentences are available is the offender's age at the date of conviction.206 The date of conviction is the date on which the defendant either pleads guilty or is found guilty.207 - 34.
 Exceptions to the basic rule: The exceptions to the basic rule are found where prescribed custodial sentencing provisions apply.
 In many (but not all) such cases, the relevant age for sentencing purposes is the date of the commission of the offence, rather than the date of conviction.
 Note that for certain repeat offences, minimum prescribed sentences do not apply where the offender was under 18 at the date of offence.

-Offence Minimum prescribed sentence Relevant age and conditions Legislation Murder.
-Detention under His Majesty's pleasure.
-Applies when under 18 at the date of offence.
-SC, s.259 Drug trafficking (third offence).
-7 years' imprisonment/YOI.
-Only applies where 18 or over at the time that the third offence was committed.
-SC, s.313(2), (6) Domestic burglary (third offence).
-3 years' imprisonment/YOI.
-Only applies where 18 or over at the time that the third offence was committed.
-SC, s.314(2), (6) Firearms offences contrary to Firearms Act 1968 - ss.5(1)(a), (ab- ag), (ba) and (c); 5(1A)(a), 5(2A), 16, 16A, 17-20.
-3 years' detention under s.250.
-Only applies where 16 or 17 at the date of the offence.
-SC, s.311(1) Using someone to mind a weapon 3 years' detention under s.250.
-Only applies where 16 or 17 at the date of the offence.
-SC, s.311(1)
+Offence Minimum prescribed sentence Relevant age and conditions Legislation Murder Detention under His Majesty's pleasure Applies when under 18 at the date of offence. s.259 SC Drug-trafficking (third offence) 7 years' imprisonment/ YOI Only applies where 18 or over at the time that the third offence was committed. s.313(2), (6) SC Domestic burglary (third offence) 3 years' imprisonment/YOI Only applies where 18 or over at the time that the third offence was committed. s.314(2), (6) SC Firearms offences contrary to Firearms Act 1968 - ss.5(1)(a), (ab-ag), (ba) and (c); 5(1A)(a), 5(2A), 16, 16A, 17-20 3 years' detention under s.250 Only applies where 16 or 17 at the date of the offence. s.311(1) SC

-188 R v Morgan [2014] EWCA 2587.
+206 R v Morgan [2014] EWCA 2587.